Brandon Crawford Preview, Player Props: Giants vs. Rockies

 Brandon Crawford At The Plate

-- Crawford is batting .200 with 10 doubles, a triple, six home runs and 23 walks.
+- Crawford is hitting .201 with 10 doubles, a triple, six home runs and 23 walks.

-- Crawford has had at least one RBI in 32.5% of his games this season (26 of 80), with more than one RBI six times (7.5%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 26 games this year (32.1%), Crawford has picked up an RBI, and in six of those games (7.4%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

+- He has scored in 25 of 81 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.